-The Department of Seniors, Disability Services and Aboriginal and Torres Strait Island Partnerships (DSDSATSIP) and CEQ have entered into a Memorandum of Understanding (MoU) in relation to the relevant roles and responsibilities by the parties including the use of the store buildings previously managed by DSDSATSIP.
+The Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA) and CEQ have entered into a Memorandum of Understanding (MoU) in relation to the relevant roles and responsibilities by the parties including the use of the store buildings previously managed by (DTATSIPCA).
 "The purpose of this MoU is to provide the parties with clear guidance for roles, responsibilities and costs attributable to functions and services provided or utilised by CEQ during the transition period."
 Under the MoU, CEQ has incurred costs in relation to the properties located at Doomadgee, Kowanyama, Pormpuraaw, Lockhart River and Palm Island communities (included in short-term lease payments Note 12).